jsiirola/pyomo/doc/OnlineDocs/explanation/analysis/mpc/overview.rst

    >>> data
    {var[*,A]: [1.0, 1.0, 1.0], var[*,B]: [1.0, 1.0, 1.0]}

-This is the structure of the underlying dictionary in the ``TimeSeriesData`` class provided by this package.
+This is the structure of the underlying dictionary in the :py:class:`.TimeSeriesData` class provided by this package.
 We can generate this data using this package
 as: